Health Impact of Traffic Jam

 - Meditation early in the morning helps prepare you for the rest of the day, so it does for the commute.
 Have a healthy complete breakfast; a hungry person gets angrier than a person who isn’t.
 Try to avoid arguments before leaving home or office, especially, if you are going to drive.

-Such small changes in our daily life may help considerably in dealing with the ill-effects and the adverse health impact of traffic jam on our physical and mental well-being.
+Such small changes in our daily life may help considerably in dealing with the ill-effects and the adverse health effects of traffic jam on our physical and mental well-being.